Final report for GS19-211

 I included an approximate number of farmers and agricultural professionals who attended these meetings and presentations (excluding students).

-In addition to these two journal articles, I will develop a stakeholder report for wider dissemination.
-The stakeholder report will predominantly focus on the raw data and less on data analysis required of academic publications.
+I also developed a stakeholder report (Thesis-Stakeholder-Report-Revised) for wider dissemination.
+The stakeholder report predominantly focuses on raw data and less on data analysis required of academic publications.